-Her film A LINE BIRDS CANNOT SEE is enjoying a rich festival run, having won awards at SXSW, Oak Cliff Film Festival, Bend Film Festival, and IndieGrits, and will be available on THE NEW YORKER’s new documentary series this fall.
+Her 2019 film A LINE BIRDS CANNOT SEE is enjoying a rich festival run, having won awards at SXSW, Oak Cliff Film Festival, Bend Film Festival, and IndieGrits, and is currently featured online on THE NEW YORKER.

 After obtaining her MFA, Amy spent a few years in New York, working on a number of projects with Maysles Films, camera assisting on “30 Rock,” shooting for MTV’s high school reality series “MADE,” and studying photography with documentary photographer Amy Arbus.